Incident

-Pattern was clear: built-in Windows components corrupted, but third-party apps unaffected.
-Malware had modified protected system files, and Windows couldn't repair itself because the component store (WinSxS) was also damaged.
+The pattern was clear: built-in Windows components were corrupted, but third-party applications were unaffected.
+The malware had modified or deleted protected system files, and Windows couldn't repair itself because the component store — the source of truth it repairs from — was also damaged.

-Classic chicken-and-egg problem with Windows corruption.
+This is the classic chicken-and-egg problem with Windows corruption, and it trips people up constantly.
 SFC needs DISM to fix the component store first.
-Running SFC on a corrupted store just spreads the corruption.
+Running SFC on a corrupted store just spreads the corruption — you can actually make a recoverable machine worse by running SFC in the wrong order.

-Proper repair sequence: DISM first (to fix component store by downloading clean copies from Windows Update), then SFC (to repair system files from the now-clean component store).
-Automated into single script.
+The proper repair sequence is DISM first (to fix the component store by downloading clean copies from Windows Update), then SFC (to repair system files from the now-clean component store).
+We automated this into a single script that runs the full repair chain in the right order.

 $ErrorActionPreference = 'Stop'